git-pull/website/code_explorer/django-vs-flask.rst

    :class: note

-   Despite the pythonic use of :meth:`~flask:flask.Config.from_object` and the :ref:`pattern of building classes <config-dev-prod>` to point to classes for dev/prod setups in official documentation`, and the abundance of string to python object importation utilities, it doesn't point to a class.
+   Despite the pythonic use of :meth:`~flask:flask.Config.from_object` and the :ref:`pattern using classes <config-dev-prod>` to store configs for dev/prod setups in official documentation, and the abundance of string to python object importation utilities, environmental variables in Flask don't point to a class, but to *files* which are interpreted as modules.

    There's a potential `Chesterton's Fence <https://en.wikipedia.org/wiki/Wikipedia:Chesterton%27s_fence>`_ issue also.
 I `made an issue <https://github.com/pallets/flask/issues/2368>`_ about it